begoechavarren/data-analysis-pipeline/README.md

 ## Important notes

 To execute the program the user needs to introduce the following two arguments:
-- USA State as: --state or -s
+- USA state as: --state or -s
 - Category of fast food company as: --fastfoodtype or -f